jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 For me, anything that makes the code more expressive is generally more of a good thing than bad.

 **EDITORIAL NOTE**: My friend from JavaRanch, Piet Souris, rightly pointed out that I wasn't actually comparing apples to apples with the examples I gave above.
-If I really wanted to give Java a fair shake as I claimed above, I should show this way of writing the equivalent:
+If I really wanted to give Java a fair shake as I claimed, I should show this way of writing the equivalent:

 ```java